 Part of the Orvis PRO line of fishing apparel, the Insulated Jacket is the right gift for the early- and late-season angler.
 We’ve been testing this jacket for over a year and it’s become a staple.
 It has an athletic fit and is body-mapped for temperature control and mobility.

 This is Orvis’ “most technologically advanced outerwear” yet.
-The jacket features a unique coating to improve wind and weather resistance, making it a great piece for an outer layer or midlayer for cold days on the water.
+The jacket features a unique coating to improve wind and weather resistance, making it a great piece for an outer layer or midlayer for cold days.